In Afghanistan, a country in south-central Asia, there is usually an

 ---|

-Rainfall in Kandahar is very poor, since it doesn't reach 200 mm (8 in) per year.
+Precipitation in Kandahar is decidedly low, as it does not reach 200 mm (8 in) per year.
 In practice, the only relatively rainy period is from January to March.
-Here is the average precipitation.
+Here is the average rainfall.

 Kandahar - Average precipitationMonth | Millimeters | Inches | Days |